lukem0321/lukem0321/README.md

 - 👋 Hi, I’m @lukem0321
 - 👀 I’m interested in AI/ML, GitOps, Cloud Native, IOS development, Python, Rust, Web3, and Product Management
-- 🌱 I’m currently working on IOS development
+- 🌱 I’m currently working on a couple of different app development projects
 - 💞️ I’m looking to collaborate on app ideas
 - 📫 You can reach me on Twitter @lukem0321